sanderdlm/chop/README.md

 # Analogo
+a.k.a "cachetool-lite"

-Minimal dependency to reset the content of the OPcache through PHP-FPM.
+Minimal CLI tool to reset the content of OPcache without reloading PHP-FPM.

 ## Installation